AGyorgypal/AGyorgypal.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Biochemical Engineering, Rutgers The State Univeristy of New Jersey, 2018
+* Ph.D in Biochemical Engineering, Rutgers The State Univeristy of New Jersey, 2023
-* B.S. in Chemical Engineering, New Jersey Institute of Technology | Albert Dormal Honors College, 2012
+* B.S. in Chemical Engineering, New Jersey Institute of Technology, 2018

 Research experience
 ======